fwg001/fwg001.github.io/_posts/2024-04-19-leadership-summit.markdown

 ## Interactive Sharing

 Instead of a typical passive lecture, the Knapsack team created a very interactive format where discussions were built into each session, encouraging participation from the whole group.
 It was really valuable to hear different experiences from many voices in the room.
-The small size of the group (30 folks?) also made it easier to speak up and share.
+The small size of the group, 29 folks, also made it easier to speak up and share.

 ![Leadership Summit photo](/assets/posts/summit1.png)